inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 send a request to
 `DELETE {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` so that the Helper knows it can clean up its state.

-#### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}

-`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of the DAP aggregation protocol.
-In particular, the intent is to allow recovery from a scenario where the Helper successfully advances from step `n` to `n+1`, but its `AggregationJobResp` response to the Leader gets dropped due to something like a transient network failure.
-The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobResp` that was previously dropped.
-To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.

-When implementing an aggregation step skew recovery strategy, the Helper SHOULD ensure that the Leader's `AggregationJobContinueReq` message did not change when it was re-sent (i.e., the two messages must be identical).
-This prevents the Leader from re-winding an aggregation job and re-running an aggregation step with different parameters.

-[[OPEN ISSUE: Allowing the Leader to "rewind" aggregation job state of the Helper may allow an attack on privacy.
-For instance, if the VDAF verification key changes, the prep shares in the Helper's response would change even if the consistency check is made.
-Security analysis is required.
-See #401.]]

-One way the Helper could address this would be to store a digest of the Leader's request, indexed by aggregation job ID and step, and refuse to service a request for a given aggregation step unless it matches the previously seen request (if any).

 ## Collecting Results {#collect-flow}